Do you already record your sales or customer calls, or do you consider starting to collect such recordings?

 Which words or sayings do the prospects use themselves when talking about a specific issue?

-By listening to the recordings, you’ll get a much better understanding of the prospects and their everyday lives and their issues.
+By listening to the recordings, you’ll better understand the prospects and their everyday lives and their issues.
 This means that it is easier for your sales team to tweak techniques and arguments in future sales conversations.

 #2 - Give and Receive Meaningful and Competent Feedback

 Training and personal development are fundamental to keep the sales agents satisfied and engaged.
-Hence, you should find out how to give the agents the very best and most actionable feedback and coaching possible.
+Hence, you should learn how to give the agents the best and most actionable feedback and coaching possible.

 With call recording, you can provide qualified coaching based on data rather than assumptions.